opa-oz/pokemon-set-selector/README.md

 - 🏹 Sort the list of Pokemon by ID or Name (multilanguage)
 - ✅ Select your favourite Pokemon
 - 🗂 Export your favourite Pokemon list to CSV or JSON
-- ✨ Enjoy beatiful list's animation powered by [Flip-Move](https://github.com/joshwcomeau/react-flip-move)
+- ✨ Enjoy beautiful list's animation powered by [Flip-Move](https://github.com/joshwcomeau/react-flip-move)

 ## How to start